 Winchester Centre for Global Health

-Reflects and extends the University’s commitment to those in need in low- and middle-income countries.View content
+Reflects and extends the University’s commitment to global health, especially in communities with limited resourcesView content

 The Winchester Centre for Global Health is a dynamic hub of academics and researchers working together to contribute significantly towards the University’s aim to tackle global challenges through its research-related activity and teaching, by addressing ‘the most urgent problems facing humankind’, as set out in the United Nations’ Sustainable Development Goals.

-Centre members collaborate with health practitioners, employers, policy makers and academics to improve the understanding and knowledge of and participation in global health practice, mainly - though not exclusively - in low- and middle-income countries.
+Centre members collaborate with health practitioners, employers, policy makers and academics to improve the understanding and knowledge of and participation in global health practice, mainly - though not exclusively - where human need is great and available resources are limited.

 An underpinning principle of the Centre is developing an understanding of knowledge exchange by encouraging the evaluation and research of global health activity.
-We aim to make our research accessible to a wider group of stakeholders through dissemination, and through award-bearing undergraduate and postgraduate academic programmes.
+We aim to make our research and expertise accessible to a wide group of stakeholders through dissemination, collaboration and through our course provision.

 Main areas of focus:

 - Exploration of the scope, importance and nature of practice in global health